codacy/chart/docs/index.md

 5. Add Codacy's chart repository to your helm client and install the Codacy chart using the values file created in the previous step.

     **NOTE:**
-    If you are in microk8s, don't forget to use the [`values-microk8s.yaml`](https://github.com/codacy/chart/blob/master/codacy/values-microk8s.yaml) configuration file as stated [here](infrastructure/microk8s-quickstart.md#5-installing-codacy).
+    If you are in microk8s, don't forget to use the [`values-microk8s.yaml`](https://github.com/codacy/chart/blob/master/codacy/values-microk8s.yaml){: target="_blank"} configuration file as stated [here](infrastructure/microk8s-quickstart.md#5-installing-codacy).

     ```bash
     helm repo add codacy-stable https://charts.codacy.com/stable/